codersforcauses/ignite-mentoring-2018/README.md

 ### `main.js`

 This is the main JS code for our app.
-Right now it is just reading the csv by using another library called papaparse
+Right now it is just reading the csv by using another library called papaparse that we didn't write.

 ### `papaparse.min.js`